 The idea of a revolution sweeping a well-established sector which has long taken its customers for granted is appealing to many.
 But if you navigate the forums of crypto enthusiasts online, you’ll hear about the growing pains of the crypto-inspired rebellion.
 Cryptos are supposed to be a faster way to transfer money, unencumbered by the usual lethargic banking networks.

-To their credit that is the case with most transfers.
-But, during particularly busy times, some blockchains have been incredibly slow, taking several hours and sometimes days to process certain transactions which also have costly fees attached.
+But, during particularly busy times, some blockchains have been incredibly slow, taking several hours and sometimes days to process certain transactions, which also have costly fees attached.

-Those waiting times and extra fees are entirely in line with the traditional bank transfers this community so loathes, and that’s precisely the motivation behind the creation of the Lightning Network.
-In this article, we’ll define what the lightning network is and consider its benefits, as well as analyse how it works and when we can expect it to be implemented.
+Those waiting times and extra fees are in line with the traditional bank transfers this community so loathes, and that’s precisely the motivation behind the creation of the lightning network.
+In this article, we’ll define what the lightning network is and consider its benefits, as well as analyse how it works.

-Imagine I want to send you one Bitcoin.
+So, for example, imagine I want to send you one Bitcoin (BTC).
 I carry out that payment, which is added to the main blockchain in a block made up of several other transactions.
 Each block is like a blank spreadsheet that can only take a certain number of operations.

 If I send you that Bitcoin during a busy period, and I’m aware of it, I can set a high transaction fee.
 With a high transaction fee, my operation has a better chance of being part of the next block because it will provide a better reward to the miners validating the data.